PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-settings.rst

 Ring_buffersConfiguration
 -------------------------

+Settings for in-memory ring buffers, that are used for live traffic inspection and dynamic rules

 - **size**: Unsigned integer ``(10000)`` - The maximum amount of queries to keep in the ringbuffer
 - **shards**: Unsigned integer ``(10)`` - The number of shards to use to limit lock contention